ccbogel/QualCoder/README.md

 Move to the correct Drive.  e.g. C:  or P: or whatever the letter for the drive where qualcoder is stored.
 Then type `py -m qualcoder`

+Run by double-click
+Open the QualCoder-master\qualcoder folder.
+Double-click the __main__.py file to run.
+You can make a shortcut to this file and keep the shortcut on the desktop.

 ### MacOS